|

 For a band that was, supposedly, formed as a Bathory tribute project,

-October 1994, this collection of songs owes most of its sound to the Second Wave, having very little to do with the old school
+in October 1994, this collection of songs owes most of its sound to the Second Wave, having very little to do with the old

-sound of the '80s.
-Of course, a lot probably happened between the formation of the band around 1989 and this recording, which
+school sound of the '80s.
+Of course, a lot probably happened between the formation of the band around 1989 and this recording,

-fits in well with the other melodic Black Metal efforts that other Swedish bands were creating around this time.
+which fits in well with the other melodic black metal efforts that other Swedish bands were creating around this time.

 For